vaibhavshukla182/Brain-MRI-Segmentation/README.md

 Soft tissue segmentation.

 This project was part of the Smart India Hackathon 2019 in which our team was the runner ups.
-The probelm statement was **Brain MRI Segmentation using Machine Learning** given by **Department of Atomic Energy, Government of India**
+The problem statement was **Brain MRI Segmentation using Machine Learning** given by **Department of Atomic Energy, Government of India**

 ![DAE](dae.png)